jadibrrs/portfolio/README.md

+🇺🇸
+# Hello!
+This is my portfolio.

+Through this, you will be able to view my academic and professional trajectory, my skills, and the projects I have developed.
+Welcome!

+🇧🇷
-# Olá, este é meu portfólio!
+# Olá!
+Este é meu portfólio.

-Ele ainda está em construção, mas você já consegue visualizar o que já aprendi.
+Através dele você conseguirá visualizar minha trajetória acadêmica e profissional, minhas habilidades e os projetos que desenvolvi.
 Seja bem-vindo/a/e!